-Restorative justice can essentially only be used in drug cases when the addict, abuser, victim, or narcotics dependent is treated, cared for, and recovered in a medical rehabilitation facility and/or a social rehabilitation facility (Walgrave et al (2019).
+Restorative justice can essentially only be used in days cases when the addict, abuser, victim, or narcotics dependent is treated, cared for, and recovered in a medical rehabilitation facility and/or a social rehabilitation facility (Walgrave et al (2019).
 Legal certainty, as defined by Van Apeldoorn, might also indicate that it can be decided by the law in specific circumstances.
 Legal certainty ensures that the law is followed, that people who are entitled can exercise those rights in accordance with the law, and that decisions can be put into action.
 Likewise, legal certainty, in the words of Sudikno Mertukusumo, is a justifiable protection (seeking justice) against arbitrary actions, which implies that someone will be able to obtain what is expected under specific conditions.

-Meanwhile, according to the theory of the legal system (Lawrence M. Friedman, 2009), in order to achieve legal certainty, the following elements must be supported: the legal structure (Legal Structure), the legal substance (Legal Substance), and the legal culture (Legal Culture), where each of these elements must be interrelated and mutable (Willis, R. and Hoyle, C., 2019).
+To achieve legal certainty, the following elements must be supported the legal structure, the legal substance, and the legal culture (Lawrence M. Friedman, 2009).
+Where each of these elements must be interrelated and mutable (Willis, R. and Hoyle, C., 2019).
 The principle is the center of the rule of law, but it is impossible to compare legal principles and legal norms since the former regulate and explain, while the latter serve as legal instructions.
 As a result, the former excludes affirmative law and serves only as a general guide. and, of course, it cannot be used to settle legal problems directly (Sulistyawan, 2019).

-Laws and regulations can only be overruled by judges if their application will result in violations of the fundamentals of justice that are not in line with social reality or the enactment of customary law and religious law in a particular area.
-The legal system in Indonesia is positivist, where regulations rank first in the application and enforcement of the law.
+Laws and regulations can only be overruled by judges if their application will result in violations of the fundamentals of justice that The legal system in Indonesia is positivist, where regulations rank first in the implementation and enforcement of laws, so they are not in line with social reality of the application of customary law and religious law in a particular area.
 Law is seen as an explicit byproduct of a specific legitimate source of political authority in the positivist stream of thought.
 The law takes the form of clear directives that positively ensure its certainty in light of the standards themselves.
 Legal positivism's existence demonstrates how human action creates and destroys law, making it independent of morality and the norm system as a whole.
 To put it another way, law exists independently of morality (Sulistyawan, 2019).